redpen-cc/redpen-doc/source/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following table shows the default symbol settings for Japanese documents.
 In the table, first column shows the names of symbols,
 second colums (Value) shows the symbol.
-Colums 'NeedBeforeSpace' and 'NeedAfterSpace' represent that the
+Colums 'NeedBeforeSpace', 'NeedAfterSpace' 'InvalidChars' represent that the symbol should have space
-symbol should have space before or after it respectively.
+before or after the symbol and the invalid symbols respectively.

 .. table::

   ============================= ============= ================== ==================  ================== =============================================
-  Symbol                        Value         NeedBeforeSpace    NeedAfterSpace      NeedAfterSpace     Description
+  Symbol                        Value         NeedBeforeSpace    NeedAfterSpace      InvalidChars       Description
   ============================= ============= ================== ==================  ================== =============================================
   `FULL_STOP`                   '。'          false              false               '．','.'
 Period of sentence
   `SPACE`                       '　'          false              false                                  White space between words